bg-write/candyfloss-flask/README.md

 ### Overall Architecture

-The most important folders and files to know:
+The most important folders and files to know first:

 - `feeds`: Holds the web scraping for each publication
-- `static`: Holds my used images and `styles.css`
+- `static`: Holds images and `styles.css`
 - `templates`: The HTML you see on the browser
 - `tests`: Where I test `app.py` and `feeds` using pytest
-- `app.py`: where I combine the feeds into one clean and organized feed, then rendered to `templates`
+- `app.py`: where I combine the feeds into one clean and organized feed which is then rendered to `templates`

 ### How Candyfloss Works?

-Below is the workflow I follow whenever I'm adding new outlets to Candyfloss.
+Below is the workflow I follow whenever I'm adding new outlets to Candyfloss:

 #### 1) Find and Test the RSS URLs

 I first find a working RSS feed for a publication.
-If a website doesn't promote its own RSS, I can usually find it by typing "/rss" or "/feed" at the end of a URL, or use Google's "RSS Subscription Extension" Chrome plugin.
+If a website doesn't promote its own RSS, I can find it most of the time by typing "/rss" or "/feed" at the end of a URL, or I use Google's "RSS Subscription Extension" Chrome plugin.

-To publications that make their RSS feeds easy to find: Thank you!
+> To publications that make their RSS feeds easy to find: Thank you!

 #### 2) Create a Publication's Feed

-Each file in the `feeds` folder is where I use Beautiful Soup, requests, and lxml to call and clean up the RSS for each publication.
+Each file in the `feeds` folder is where I use Beautiful Soup, requests, and lxml to call and clean up the RSS for each publication:

 **"Get" the soup**: make my GET request using requests, Beautiful Soup, and lxml (for genuine web scraping when RSS is not available):